 In 2009 Guus started to work as a Mindfulness Trainer (Jon Kabat-Zinn style).
 Since 2011 he started conducting Five Day retreats as a follow up for the 8-weeks Mindfulness trainings for those who wanted to go deeper into the Dhamma.

-The past two winters he has spent at the Forest Monastery of Sayadaw U Pandita in Myanmar on 60 day retreats.
-He means to continue doing so every winter.
+Since 2012 he has spent every winter at the Forest Monastery of Sayadaw U Pandita in Myanmar on 60 day retreats.

 The Five Hindrances (I)